“Transitional age”: menopause

 Menopause symptoms

-How menopause begins
+How does menopause begin?

 - Headache.

-How long does the climax last
+How long does menopause last?

 In medicine, it is customary to divide menopause into three stages: